brainhack-school2020/Biosignal-Emotions-BHS-2020/PITCHME.md

 1. Project definition
 2. Tools
-3. Biosignals data
+3. Biosignal data
-4. Emotional data
+4. Decisions and replication
-5. Machine Learning aspect
+5. Building a classifier
 6. What we learned in BHS2020

 ---